Srimathi109/codsoft_taskno.1/README.md

 # codsoft_taskno.1
 -This is my project repository for the "CODSOFT" Internship done during my summer vacation 2025.

-## Personal profolio website: Level-1: Task-1.
+## PERSONAL PORTFOLIO WEBSITE: Level-1: Task-1.
 - This project is created as a part of *CODSOFT WEB DEVELOPMENT INETRNSHIP 2025*.
 - This porject showcases my skills and performance in HTML,CSS and aimed at building my personal portfolio.